Free-Kick Technique Tips

-As of December 20, 2017, Lyon attacker, Nabil Fekir was leading the way in the French top flight with three goals from direct free kicks for the calendar year.
+As of December 20, 2017, Lyon attacker, Nabil Fekir was leading the way in the French top flight with three goals from direct free-kicks for the calendar year.
 A total of three seems to be a good benchmark for a season as demonstrated by looking at the Premier League where only Yaya Toure has bettered that number in the last eight campaigns.
 As you can see, it's not always the top strikers who are awarded free-kick duty.
-In fact, of the top 12 players in the running for Premier League top scorer with Betway, not one of them is the main free-kick taker for their side.
+Of the top 12 players in the running for Premier League top scorer with Betway, not one of them is the leading free-kick taker for their side.

 How to improve your free-kick technique

-There are a few things you will need to work on in order to improve your free-kick taking.
+There are a few things you will need to work on to improve your free-kick taking.
 The first and perhaps the most important at a competitive level is:

 Being able to strike a ball in practice is one thing.
-Being able to recreate that exact delivery in front of a crowd during a competitive match is much harder.
+Being able to recreate that exact delivery in front of a crowd during a competitive match is much more challenging.
 Even at lower levels of the sport, the in-game pressure can cause tension and this, in turn, can affect how a player strikes the ball.
-If the muscles and mind are not relaxed, the ball can be hit at the wrong pace and the technique can be flawed.
+If the muscles and mind are not relaxed, the ball can be hit at the wrong speed, and the technique can be flawed.

-To improve your free-kick technique you need to learn to remain focused.
-That means shutting out everything that is not relevant to the job in hand.
-The only things that you need to acknowledge in your mind are the ball, the goal, the position of the defensive wall and goalkeeper, and the referee.
+To improve the free-kick technique, you need to learn to remain focused.
+That means shutting out everything that is not relevant to the job at hand.
+The only things that you need to acknowledge in your mind are the ball, the goal, the position of the defensive wall, and goalkeeper, and the referee.
 Everything else should be blocked out so you can focus on your technique.
 This kind of composure can often be achieved through positive thoughts and visualisation techniques.

-There are several different techniques for taking free kicks.
-In this following video, Miralem Pjanic demonstrates his own way of striking the ball:
+There are several different techniques for taking free-kicks.
+In this following video, Miralem Pjanic demonstrates his way of striking the ball:

-As you can see, he uses an angled run up and strikes the ball with the inside of the foot, generating a lot of power and bend on the shot, while also achieving kicking accuracy.
-Take note of his body shape and the position of his standing foot as he makes contact.
+As you can see, he uses an angled run-up and strikes the ball with the inside of the foot, generating a lot of power and bend on the shot, while also achieving kicking accuracy.
+Please take note of his body shape and the position of his standing foot as he makes contact.
 He also follows through smoothly after he kicks the ball.
-If you can replicate this technique, your free kick taking abilities will improve.
+If you can replicate this technique, your free-kick taking abilities will improve.